slotix/dbconvert-streams-website/docs/guide/install.md

 ./dbs-source-reader
 ```

 It is enough to have just one instance of DBS Target Writer running, if no heavy load on a source database.
-But for demonstration purposes we will start three instances of DBConvert Stream Target writers.
+But for demonstration purposes we will start three instances of DBConvert Streams Target writers.
 The first one is started on its default port `8022`.
 You could customize IP address and port with `-host` flag.
 So let's start two other DBS Writers on custom ports `8023` and  `8024`
 ```bash
 ./dbs-target-writer
 ```